geektao1024/deepseek101/data/md/managing-articles.md

 After saving or creating an article:

-1. GitBase will automatically sync your changes with the configured GitHub repository.
+1. LemoBook will automatically sync your changes with the configured GitHub repository.
 2. A new Markdown file will be created (for new articles) or updated (for edits) in the `data/md/` directory of your repository.
 3. The `articles.json` file in the `data/json/` directory will also be updated to reflect the changes.